ansible-community/ansible-bender/README.md

 ## Usage

 **Please note that buildah requires root privileges so you need to invoke ab as root.**

+You may noticed that I refer to `ansible-bender` as ab.
+That was the initial name and also the name of the CLI tool, so I decided to stick to it.

 Right now, ab has just a single command and that is... `build`:
 ```